Marketing91

 #4.
 Invites healthy competition

-The business promotes innovation amongst the other companies so that their businesses may grow and customers are provided with options of different products.
-As one business grow, similar businesses crop up and start providing substitute products and cheaper products for the customers.
+The business promotes innovation amongst the other companies so that their businesses may grow and customers are provided with options for different products.
+As one business grows, similar businesses crop up and start providing substitute products and cheaper products for the customers.

-This promotes competition amongst different companies and grows them by growing the society in turn.
+This promotes competition amongst different companies and grows them by growing society in turn.
 More companies mean more jobs and more employment, which grows the economy.
-The healthy competition also ensures that there is no monopoly in the market.
+Healthy competition also ensures that there is no monopoly in the market.

 #5.
 Risks